nicolaslalicata/nicolaslalicata/README.md

  - :telescope: I'm a QA Manual & Automation tester from Argentina

- - 👨‍💼 I'm also an enthusiast for software development and web design
+ - 👨‍💼 I'm also an enthusiast for software development.

 - :zap: I'm very passionate about facing challenges and learning new technologies.